tan-sophia/vdG-miner/README.md

 ## Usage

-The scripts in this fork have been modified to be compatible with SMARTS-vdg: please see (TODO insert link) for usage instructions.
+The scripts in this fork have been modified to be used within [ligand-vdGs](https://github.com/tan-sophia/ligand-vdGs.git).
+Please refer to that top-level package for usage instructions.